 10. Amendments

 10.1 Reservation of Right to Amend.
-The Corporation reserves the right to amend, add, or repeal any provision contained in, or add any provision to, its Articles of Incorporation in accordance with the Colorado Revised Nonprofit Corporation Act, except if such amendment, addition or repeal would impair the Corporation’s tax exempt status, allow assets to be used for nonexempt purposes, or impair the Corporation’s accession to the National and Diocesan Canons.
+The Corporation reserves the right to amend, add, or repeal any provision contained in, or add any provision to, its Articles of Incorporation in accordance with the Colorado Revised Nonprofit Corporation Act, except if such amendment, addition or repeal would impair the Corporation’s tax-exempt status, allow assets to be used for nonexempt purposes, or impair the Corporation’s accession to the National and Diocesan Canons.
 All rights and powers conferred upon any person or entity under these Articles of Incorporation are expressly granted subject to this reservation.

 10.2 Amendment Procedures.
 Proper amendments to these Articles of Incorporation may be made by an affirmative vote of two-thirds of the Vestry then in office, after thirty days’ notice to the parish in any publication customarily used to communicate with members of the Corporation.

 10.3 Approval of Amendments.
-These Articles of Incorporation may not be filed or amended without the prior written consent of the Ecclesiastical Authority of the Diocese, and of the chancellor or a vice-chancellor of the Diocese.
+These Articles of Incorporation shall be approved by the Ecclesiastical Authority and by the diocesan chancellor or a vice-chancellor.

-IN WITNESS WHEREOF, we, the undersigned officers of the Corporation and the representatives identified in section 10.3 above, have executed the Amended and Restated Articles of Incorporation effective this day of , 200 .
+IN WITNESS WHEREOF, we, the undersigned officers of the Corporation and the representatives identified in section 10.3 above, have executed the Amended and Restated Articles of Incorporation effective this day of , 202 .